mazlo/lod-graph-analysis/README.md

 ### Scripts and Other Resources
 The folder  `scripts/` contains

-- an R script to reproduce the results reported in the paper
+- an R script to reproduce the results reported in the paper,
 - a Juypter notebook to reproduce the results reported in the paper:   https://github.com/mazlo/lod-graph-analysis/blob/master/scripts/lod-analysis-notebook.ipynb